10 of the best watersports to try locally this summer

 Once Britain was part of continental Europe, attached by marshy ground where nomadic people hunted and foraged.
 The Coastal Exploration Company are band of wilderness sailors who take visitors to the ancient crossing places of the north Norfolk coast in vintage whelk, crab and mussel boats.
 If you want your soul soothed and renewed by the otherworldly beauty of England’s fraying edges, these are your people.
 Journeys start at £385 and there are bespoke possibilities too.
 Some kind of wonderful.
 Learn more here.

-Norfolk is famous for its Common and Grey Seal colonies – a truly magnificent sight Yet for all their baby-faced appeal, seals are wild animals, protective of their young and tragically vulnerable when people get too close.
-Selfies are most definitely not OK.
+Norfolk is famous for its Common and Grey Seal colonies – a truly magnificent sight.
+Yet for all their baby-faced appeal, seals are wild animals, protective of their young and tragically vulnerable when people get too close.
 So we suggest supporting the generations of Norfolk families who make a living from taking visitors on boat trips to see the seals at peace in their natural environment.

-Or jump aboard the famed amphibious Wash Monsters with Captain Willie whose family have sailed our from Hunstanton for 90 years.
-Kids will love the fun seal safaris (£16 per person) or coastal tour (£8 per person), learning about local history and enthralling maritime legends.
+Or jump aboard the famed amphibious Wash Monsters with Captain Willie whose family have sailed out from Hunstanton for 90 years.
+Kids will love the fun seal safaris (£16 per person) or coastal tour (£9 per person), learning about local history and enthralling maritime legends.

 BOATING ON THE BROADS

 With 125 miles of waterways, unique scenery, diverse wildlife and some of the UK’s most glorious weather, a boating holiday in the Broads National Park is a fab way to escape life’s stresses.
 From day boats to cruisers, picnic boats and kayaks, Herbert Woods on the Broads at Potter Heigham have whole fleet.
 Just add sunshine and a G&T. Weekly rates begin at £449 with plenty of day boat options too.
 More info here.